 Communication is a critical part of incident management.
-This section outlines La Belle Aire Elementary's communications plan and supports its mission to provide clear, effective internal and external communication between the school, staff, students, parents, emergency responders, the community and media.
+This section outlines La Belle Aire Elementary School's communications plan and supports its mission to provide clear, effective internal and external communication between the District, staff, students, parents, emergency responders, the community and media.

-Templates for statements/press releases, the communication plan and media contacts at the major television, internet, and radio stations are maintained by Juanita Lindsly.
-It is stored in Electronic, Paper format and located in Google Docs, Microsoft Word.
+Templates for statements/press releases, the communication plan and media contacts at the major television, internet, and radio stations are maintained by the East Baton Rouge Parish School Board.
+It is stored in electronically format and located in online.